sindhujyoti6201/ADIF-file-visualizer-assignment/README.md

 - **Simulation:** The upload process includes a loading animation to simulate real inference, and the dashboard is populated with the mock data for visualization.

 ---

+## Additional Notes

+- **No real patient data is used or processed.** All data is simulated for demonstration purposes only.
+- **Frontend and backend can be run independently** as long as the API URL is configured correctly.
+- **For production deployment**, you may want to build the frontend (`npm run build`) and serve it with a production server.
+- **If you encounter CORS issues**, ensure the backend is running and CORS middleware is enabled (it is by default in this project).

+---

+## Contact
+For any issues or questions, please open an issue in the repository or contact the maintainer at sd6201@nyu.edu